Blundellsands: Description

 Blundellsands is an area north to the city of Liverpool and to the west of Crosby with Hightown and Little Crosby to the north, Great Crosby and Thornton to the east and Brighton-le-Sands and Waterloo to the south.

 The area is served by Blundellsands & Crosby and Hall Road railway stations.
 Its shoreline, the northern part of Crosby Beach, includes parts of the popular exhibit, Another Place, designed by the sculptor Antony Gormley.
 Several of the Gormley statues are accessible from the Burbo Bank car park.

 By comparison to the residential areas of the wider Liverpool City Region, Blundellsands has a low population density combined with significantly higher than average property prices, it is therefore considered to be an affluent area of the region.

 Education

 There are several independent and public schools in the area.

 History

 Blundellsands was named in honour of the famous Blundell family of Little Crosby, Catholic recusants during the English Reformation, who owned the land upon which the area was built, beginning in the 1870s.
+The family dedicated land for recreation as well as for housing, including Key Park (1905).

 Thomas Mellard Reade (1832–1909) architect laying out the Blundellsands estate in 1868.
 He was also a civil engineer, and geologist and worked at Liverpool University.

 Sport

-Blundellsands is the home of Waterloo Rugby Club and the West Lancashire Golf Club.
+Blundellsands is the home of Waterloo Rugby Club, founded in 1882, and the West Lancashire Golf Club.

 Notable people

 Gerald Gardner, the founder of Gardnerian Wicca, a denomination of the Neopagan religion of Wicca, was born in Blundellsands in 1884, although he lived there for only a few years.

-TV presenter Anne Robinson's family home was at St Michael's Rd.
+TV presenter Anne Robinson's family home was at St Michael's Road.